Global Learning (GLB) Course Attribute

 Goals

-- Students will become informed, open-minded, and responsible people who are attentive to diversity across the spectrum of differences.
+- Students will become informed, open-minded, and responsible individuals who are attentive to the broad range of global perspectives and issues.

 - Students will seek to understand how their actions affect both local and global communities.

-- Students will address the world's most pressing and enduring issues collaboratively and equitably.
+- Students will address some of the world's most pressing and enduring issues fairly and collaboratively.

 Apply